Do I need an electrical service upgrade?

 If you don’t have an existing 240V outlet that can be shared, the next option would be to explore if an energy management solution can be installed in your existing electrical panel.
 These solutions require current transformers (CTs) to be installed, which can be done on most top-fed or bottom-fed electrical panels.
 However, they CANNOT be installed on most center-fed electrical panels.

-The most affordable energy management solution is Wallbox Power Boost, which involves installing a Wallbox Pulsar Plus EV Charger with a Wallbox Power Meter.
+For Tesla Wall Connectors, the most affordable solution is a Tesla Neurio Energy Monitor.
 This solution dynamically balances load between your EV and your home to charge at the maximum safe speed.
 While many appliances are turned on, the system slows EV charging.
 When appliances are turned off, power is redirected to your EV.
-This solution requires two double-pole breakers: one for the Pulsar Plus EV Charger and one for the Power Meter.
+Wallbox offers the Wallbox Power Meter, a similar solution for Wallbox Pulsar Plus EV Chargers, while an Emporia Vue 3 can be used with Emporia EV chargers.

 Navigating all of these options can be complex, so Treehouse has developed software to assist you with this process.